How To Make Archery Targets At Home

 You’ll see little to no penetration through the other side of the target.

-Whether you’re using plywood or foam, the more you have, the better.
+Whether you’re using plywood or foam floor mats, the more you have, the better.

 For plywood, that twelve inches will be great, but for foam, you might want to aim for eighteen inches.